byllynho/SellBackMart/docs/user_stories.md

   - Priority: xxx
   - Status: xxx

+- US Delete profile
+  - Description: As a User, I should be able to delete my profile so that I can remove my information when I dont want to use the app anymore.
+  - Estimate: xxx
+  - Priority: xxx
+  - Status: xxx

 - US Log into account
   - Description: As a User, I will to be able to log in my account, so I can manage my activity.
   - Estimate: xxx